-In the third quarter of 2019, adjusted U.S. retail e-commerce sales amounted to over 154.54 billion U.S. dollars.
-According to Statista (forecasts of market research and business intelligence portal) by the year 2023, this amount will surpass 735 billion US dollars.
-In the current economic conditions, it is unlikely that any other industry can demonstrate such rapid growth rate.
+According to Statista (forecasts of market research and business intelligence portal) by the year 2023, U.S. retail e-commerce sales amount will surpass 735 billion US dollars.
+In the current economic conditions, it is unlikely that any other industry can demonstrate such a rapid growth rate.

 In the same token and according to EMarketer research, the retail e-commerce sales worldwide are projected to grow to a 4 trillion US dollars by 2020.

 Let’s see what the key market players are betting on, and what trends will determine the development of the industry.